-Postpartum depression is common, impacting 10-15% of gestational parents with symptoms ranging from minimal to severely disruptive in self and infant care.^{2,3} In some more rare cases, postpartum depression can include psychosis.^{3,4} Rates of postpartum depression are higher among those with a prepregnancy depression diagnosis, who are American Indian/Alaska Native, who smoked during or after pregnancy, who experienced intimate partner violence before or during pregnancy, or whose infant died since birth.5 Postpartum anxiety disorders are also very common and estimated to occur in 21% of gestational parents postpartum.5 Mental health concerns in the perinatal period can increase risk for minimal or absent prenatal care, and depression, anxiety and other mood disorder symptoms may increase in prevalence or severity postpartum.6 When not addressed, there is an increased incidence of adverse outcomes including preterm birth, low birth weight for neonates, impaired bonding, and difficulty with mood regulation for offspring later in childhood.7
+Perinatal depression occurs in 10-20% of pregnant or postpartum people in the United States, ranging from minimal to severely disruptive in self and infant care.^{6,7} In some cases, perinatal depression can include psychosis, although psychosis can occur independent of depression.^{8,9} Postpartum psychosis is a psychiatric emergency which requires inpatient stabilization due to increased risks for suicide and infanticide.
+Individuals are at greater risk for perinatal depression if they have a personal or family history of depression, anxiety or bipolar disorder, difficult or traumatic birth experiences, whose infants have ongoing health concerns, lack social support and have financial difficulties, have a co-occurring substance use disorder or have an unwanted or adolescent pregnancy.5 Mental health concerns in the perinatal period can increase risk for minimal or absent prenatal care, and depression, anxiety and other mood disorder symptoms may increase in prevalence or severity postpartum.
+10 When not addressed, there is an increased incidence of adverse outcomes including preterm birth, low birth weight for neonates, impaired bonding, and difficulty with mood regulation for offspring later in childhood.
+11

-Pregnant and postpartum individuals with mental health concerns are at greater risk for substance use and abuse.8 Alcohol and substance use during the perinatal period, especially during pregnancy, is likely underreported and can cause psychological harm to the fetus.9 Survey data shows about 6% of pregnant people using drugs other than those prescribed, 8.5% drinking alcohol, 16% smoking, and about 2.5% receiving at least one opioid prescription.^{10, 11} Perinatal opioid use has increased as in the general population.12
+Pregnant and postpartum individuals with mental health concerns are at greater risk for substance use and abuse.
+12 Alcohol and substance use during the perinatal period, especially during pregnancy, is likely underreported and can cause psychological harm to the fetus.
+13 Survey data shows about 6% of pregnant people using drugs other than those prescribed, 8.5% drinking alcohol, 16% smoking, and about 2.5% receiving at least one opioid prescription. ^{14, 15} Perinatal opioid use has increased, as in the general population.
+16

-Pregnant and postpartum individuals have more frequent interactions with the healthcare system but are less likely to receive adequate care for behavioral health conditions compared with the general population.13 To adequately meet patient needs and population health goals, behavioral healthcare should be integrated into all settings where perinatal people interact with the healthcare system and providers.
+Pregnant and postpartum individuals have more frequent interactions with the healthcare system but are less likely to receive adequate care for behavioral health conditions compared with the general population.17 To adequately meet patient needs and population health goals, behavioral healthcare should be integrated into all settings where perinatal people interact with the healthcare system and providers.
 Perinatal behavioral health screening effectiveness is contingent on availability of adequate follow up and treatment options for those who screen positive.
-14 Behavioral health integration improves efficacy of referrals, reduce barriers to treatment and improve outcomes for perinatal individuals. ^{15 16 17} When full integration is not possible, at a minimum perinatal providers should have a follow Screening, Brief Intervention and Referral to Treatment (SBIRT) protocols that provide early identification and intervention.
+18 Behavioral health integration improves efficacy of referrals, reduce barriers to treatment and improve outcomes for perinatal individuals. ^{19 20 21} When full integration is not possible, at a minimum perinatal providers should have Screening, Brief Intervention and Referral to Treatment (SBIRT) protocols that provide early identification and intervention.